Friday, June 28, 2024

 High Anxiety: Mid-Level Mel Brooks

 What would we do without Mel Brooks?
-He’s been the comic genius behind TV (Get Smart) and movies (2000 Year Old Man), but I associate him mostly with movies, as a writer, a director, and sometimes a star.
+He’s been the comic genius behind TV (Get Smart) and recordings (2000 Year Old Man), but I associate him mostly with movies, as a writer, a director, and sometimes a star.
 His first directorial outing was in 1967, as writer/director of The Producers, which introduced the world to the outrageous combination of Zero Mostel and Gene Wilder, as well as to the most hilariously tasteless production number of all times, “Springtime for Hitler.”
 I suspect that if you watch the film you’ll agree it runs out of steam midway though, but Brooks would later enlarge it into a Broadway musical blockbuster.

 I’m fond of The Twelve Chairs, Brooks’ off-the-wall 1970 look at Tsarist Russia.
 (I’ve adopted its original song, “Hope for the Best, Expect the Worst,” as my own personal philosophy of life.)
 But Brooks’ greatest year was arguably 1974, when he introduced not one but two comedic masterworks, Blazing Saddles and Young Frankenstein.
 Both showcase Brooks’ talent for parody, his success at spoofing familiar genres like the Western and the classic monster flick.
 Next came the considerably more effortful Silent Movie, featuring Brooks favorites Marty Feldman and Dom DeLuise, along with a cast of Hollywood stars in cameo roles.
 In 1977 it was back to a genre spoof: Brooks’ High Anxiety (despite its title’s witty nod to High Society) is dedicated to poking fun at the suspense classics of shockmeister Alfred Hitchcock.
 Many critics have noted that Hitchcock’s films are themselves frequently tongue-in-cheek, and don’t need to be parodied.
 Still, there’s fun to be had in seeing how many Hitchcock references you can spot.